 It starts with an account of Orwell’s time in Paris, where he worked as a plongeur at Hotel X, before moving onto London.
 Orwell recounts his London tramping exploits with a cast of colourful characters (notably Bozo on the Embankment), a mix of accommodation and comments on everything from diet (mainly bread and margarine) to language.

-This year The Orwell Foundation is bringing Down and Out in Paris and London to life in an immersive performance which asks searching questions about homelessness today.
+The Orwell Foundation is currently serializing Down and Out in Paris and London on its Substack ‘Orwell Daily‘.
+In 2018, the Foundation brought Down and Out to life in an immersive performance in London and Paris which asked searching questions about homelessness today.